TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

    .. attribute:: format

       A string containing the format (in :mod:`struct` module style) for each element in the view.
-A memoryview can be created from exporters with arbitrary format strings, but some methods (e.g. :meth:`tolist`) are restricted to native single element formats.
+A memoryview can be created kutoka exporters with arbitrary format strings, but some methods (e.g. :meth:`tolist`) are restricted to native single element formats.